NSO-developer/nso-gitbook/operation-and-usage/operations/nso-device-manager.md

 $ls $NCS_DIR/src/ncs/yang/
 ```

-All packages comes with YANG files as well.
+Packages can add other YANG files as well.
 For example the directory `packages/cisco-ios/src/yang/` contains the YANG definition of an IOS device.

-The `tailf-ncs.yang` is the main part of the NSO YANG data model.
-The file mode `tailf-ncs.yang` includes all parts of the model from different files.
+The `tailf-ncs.yang` file defines the main NSO YANG data model; it includes parts of the model from many different submodule files.

 The actions `sync-from` and `sync-to` are modeled in the file `tailf-ncs-devices.yang`.
 The sync action(s) are defined as: